Walk in Castres in the Tarn

 Castres, a city steeped in history

-Castres has a very old but little documented origin.
-The Gallo-Roman castrums of Durenque and Gourjade were mainly developed with the arrival of Christian missionaries around a Benedictine abbey, destroyed in the nineteenth century.
-From the ninth century, the city is growing thanks to the relics of Vincent of Saragossa, making it an important step on the Chemins de Saint Jacques de Compostela, the Via Tolosana.
+Castres has a very ancient, but poorly documented, origin.
+The Gallo-Roman castrums of Durenque and Gourjade developed mainly with the arrival of the first Christian missionaries, around a Benedictine abbey, destroyed in the 19th century.
+From the 9th century, the town grew thanks to the relics of Vincent of Saragossa, who made it an important stop on the Way of St. James, the Via Tolosana.

-The former Episcopal Palace of Castres, leaning against the belfry of the Abbey of Saint-Benoît, testifies to this prosperous period for Castres.
+The former Episcopal Palace of Castres, backed by the belfry of the Abbey of Saint-Benoît, bears witness to this prosperous period for Castres.
 Today it houses the Goya Museum.
-The Saint-Benoît Cathedral, which faces it and at its feet, the Bishop's Palace, designed by Le Nôtre, is also worth a visit.
+The Saint-Benoît Cathedral, which faces it, and at its feet, the Jardin de l'Évêché, designed by Le Nôtre, are also worth a visit.

-In the sixteenth and seventeenth centuries, Castres is very affected by the Wars of Religion.
-It will undergo much destruction, but will eventually rise from its ashes, becoming the seat of the Edict Chamber.
-This court of justice of the Parliament of Toulouse deals with Protestant cases following the Edict of Nantes.
-Many magistrates settled in Castres and built beautiful mansions.
+In the 16th and 17th centuries, Castres was heavily impacted by the Wars of Religion.
+It suffered extensive destruction but ultimately rose from the ashes, becoming the seat of the Chamber of the Edict.
+This court of justice of the Parliament of Toulouse dealt with Protestant matters following the Edict of Nantes.
+Many magistrates settled in Castres and built beautiful private mansions.
 The Hôtel de Nayrac is the most emblematic of this period.

-the good idea You can contemplate them during an unusual trip on the Agout, aboard the Miredames.
-This is called a " water check ".
-It is a traditional wooden boat, of the river barge type.
+You can admire them during an unusual trip on the Agoût, aboard the Miredames.
+This is what is called a "coche d'eau".
+It is a traditional wooden boat, like a river barge.

-In the nineteenth century, it was the birth of Jean Jaurès in Castres which marks the history of the city.
-The Jean Jaurès National Museum retraces life in its time.
-It also brings together many archival documents on his political action and his work.
+In the 19th century, the birth of Jean Jaurès in Castres marked the city's history.
+The Jean Jaurès National Museum traces his life during his time.
+It also houses numerous archival documents on his political activities and work.

 Castres